nielsdehaan1977/Fintech_Module6/README.md

 * Evaluate the sqft price for renting and buying per neighborhood in a city/area.

 ### Visualize results for easy decision making
-* Tool provides a number of useful interactive graphs and an interactive map to make it easier to understand where viable investment opportunities in an area exist.
+* Lastly the tool provides a number of useful interactive graphs and an interactive map to make it easier to understand where viable investment opportunities in an area exist.

 ## Contributor(s)